Building RAG Applications with NVIDIA NIM and Haystack on K8s

 record: nim_llm_gpu_avg

-- expr: avg by (kubernetes_node, pod, namespace, gpu) (DCGM_FI_DEV_GPU_UTIL{pod=~"nim-embedding-.*"})
+- expr: avg by (kubernetes_node, pod, namespace, gpu) (DCGM_FI_DEV_GPU_UTIL{pod=~"nemo-embedding-ms-.*"})

 record: nim_embedding_gpu_avg

-1. Create custom Prometheus recording rules by running the below command:
+1. Create custom prometheus recording rules by running the below command:

 kubectl apply -f prometheus_rule_nims.yaml

-Figure 7 - Prometheus rules tab showing the created custom rules to record GPU usage by NVIDIA NIM.
+Figure 6 - Prometheus rules tab showing the created custom rules to record GPU usage by NVIDIA NIM.

 1. Install prometheus-adapter to query the custom metrics based on the custom recording rules created above and register them to the custom metrics API for HPA to fetch.
-Replace in below command <prometheus-service-name> with the name of the Prometheus service in Kubernetes.
+Replace in below command <prometheus-service-name> with the name of the prometheus service in Kubernetes.

 helm upgrade --install prometheus-adapter prometheus-community/prometheus-adapter --set prometheus.url="http://<prometheus-service-name>.prometheus.svc.cluster.local"